Is Infinity A Natural Number

 • Understand the distinction between countable and uncountable infinity.
 This is a crucial concept for grasping the different "sizes" of infinity.

 • Practice identifying examples of countable and uncountable sets.
-For instance, the set of rational numbers is countable, while the set of real numbers is uncountable.
+As an example, the set of rational numbers is countable, while the set of real numbers is uncountable.

 4. Use Visual Aids: